HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/setting-up-data-collectors.rst

 =============================
 Windows installation
 --------------------

+.. warning:: Support for installing the data collector software on Windows will end on January 31, 2025.
+Customers using Windows should make arrangements to switch to Linux by that time.

 #.
 Extract the downloaded Data Collector zip file to a local folder
 #.
 Browse to the folder and double-click "setup.exe"